archon-linux/archon-repo/README.md

-# Packages repository for the Archon Linux ISO
+# Packages repository for Archon Linux